 announce that we are the first computer recycling firm to offer "No Surprises"

 Pricing (NSP).
-That is, we bid using a flat fee per unit that includes ALL CHARGES
+That is, we bid using a flat fee per unit plus any extra services that YOU CHOOSE

 Trick #2: Offering free computer recycling services.